Yandex Cloud

 All the required resources will be created in the specified folder.
 You can check resource availability and their settings in the management console.

-Upload data from Managed Service for ClickHouse®Upload data from Managed Service for ClickHouse®
+Export data from Managed Service for ClickHouse®Export data from Managed Service for ClickHouse®

 Create a table in the Managed Service for ClickHouse® clusterCreate a table in the Managed Service for ClickHouse® cluster

-1. Connect to the Managed Service for ClickHouse® cluster's database named db1 as user1.
+1. Connect to the db1 database in the Managed Service for ClickHouse® cluster as user1.

 2. Add test data to the database.
-As an example, a simple table is used with people's names and ages.
+In this example, we will use a simple table containing people's names and ages.

 1. Create a table: